Magnon hydrodynamics in an atomically-thin ferromagnet: Introduction

-The latter difficulty could be naturally overcome using atomic-like defects such as nitrogen-vacancy (NV) centers in diamond, which are capable of detecting small magnetic field signals at the nanoscale~\cite{schirhagl2014nitrogen,degen2017quantum}.
-Previous studies demonstrated how proximal NV centers can be used to measure the dissipative magnetic susceptibility of a material through noise measurements in the GHz frequency range (also called $T_{1}$ relaxometry), via the fluctuation-dissipation theorem~\cite{wang2022noninvasive}.
-This technique has proven valuable for measuring not only critical phenomena near magnetic phase transitions~\cite{mclaughlin2022quantum}, but also the spin diffusion constant in antiferromagnets~\cite{wang2022noninvasive,flebus2018quantum}.
+These difficulties could be naturally overcome using atomic-like defects such as nitrogen-vacancy (NV) centers in diamond, which are capable of detecting small magnetic field signals at the nanoscale~\cite{schirhagl2014nitrogen,degen2017quantum}.
+Previous studies demonstrated how proximal NV centers can be used to measure the dissipative magnetic susceptibility of a material through noise measurements in the GHz frequency range (also called $T_{1}$ relaxometry), via the fluctuation-dissipation theorem~\cite{wang2022noninvasive,mclaughlin2022quantum,flebus2018quantum}.
 Here, we employ a magnetic noise sensing technique based on the dephasing rates ($T_{2}$) of NV centers in proximity to atomically-thin CrCl$_{3}$.
-In contrast to $T_{1}$ relaxometry, Hahn-echo based $T_2$ dephasing spectroscopy provides direct access to the low frequency dynamics that are well below the frequencies of single magnons.
+We find that the low-frequency magnetic noise generated by a CrCl$_{3}$ monolayer exhibits an enhancement with decreasing temperature.
+This observation is surprising given that thermal fluctuations generated by an ordered magnet are expected to freeze as temperature is reduced~\cite{slichter2013principles}.
+We suggest that the observed trend is a signature of a low-energy hydrodynamic magnon sound mode with anomalous damping rate set by magnon viscosity.

-Our central finding is that the low-frequency magnetic noise in a CrCl$_{3}$ monolayer and thin bulk samples exhibits an enhancement with decreasing temperature.
-This observation is surprising given that usually thermal fluctuations generated by an ordered magnet are expect to freeze as temperature is reduced~\cite{slichter2013principles}.
-We show that the observed trend is a signature of a low-energy hydrodynamic magnon sound mode with anomalous damping rate set by magnon viscosity.
+In order to probe the magnon sound mode directly, we use the NV centers to measure the magnetic response of a thin bulk CrCl$_{3}$ sample in the presence of a variable-frequency magnetic drive, revealing direct spectroscopic evidence for a magnon sound wave within the ferromagnetic layers of CrCl$_{3}$.